agilepro/epiconsciousness/docs/Religion/Apologetics/scientific-consensus.md

 A scientist who has been working exclusively in a field for 20 to 30 years, and an environment where they will be allowed to say something only if it is backed by careful research and evidence.
 Reputation is everything in science, and to maintain that, the scientist needs to be diligent and accurate in everything that is done.
 When you spend that amount of time on a topic, you naturally get to know quite a bit about what is and is not in the realm of possible.
 They are real experts in the field.

-The apologist does not want their audience to believe that anyone is particularly expert in anything at all, becuase that allows their crack-pot ideas to appear more reasonable.
+The apologist does not want their audience to believe that anyone is particularly expert in anything at all, because that allows their crack-pot ideas to appear more reasonable.
 Persuasive leaders will always work to undermine the credibility of the experts that exist who oppose their positions.
 This way, they can bring in their radical opinions, and allow them to stand head-to-head with opinions of experts.

 ## Scientific Consensus Changes